General Reviews

 ~ George W., North Carolina

-I recently began a mentor program with Margo and Arnie, and boy am I glad I did.
-I wanted a program that would challenge me, and their program certainly has.
-Their many, many years of experience is evident in every session we’ve had whether in critiquing images, discussing photographers, or photography in general.
-What they will do is guide you; they will tactfully tell you the truth; they will be available to you; and they will be truly interested in your success and development as a photographer.
-I absolutely feel these things in every session I have with them.
+I recently began a mentorship program with Margo, and boy am I glad I did.
+I wanted a program that would challenge me, and her program certainly has.
+Her many, many years of experience is evident in every session we’ve had whether in critiquing images, discussing photographers, or photography in general.
+What she will do is guide you; she will tactfully tell you the truth; she will be available to you; and she will be truly interested in your success and development as a photographer.
+I absolutely feel these things in every session I have with her.

-What they will not do -- and this is why I chose them -- is sugar coat anything.
-They will not pat you on the back and tell you things are great when it’s not warranted.
-They will say the words that are sometimes hard to hear, and believe me I’ve heard them.
-We all have egos and like to hear good things about our work, but as I said earlier, they will tell you the truth, which is what I need to hear.
+What she will not do -- and this is why I chose her -- is sugar coat anything.
+She will not pat you on the back and tell you things are great when it’s not warranted.
+She will tactfully say the words that are sometimes hard to hear, and believe me I’ve heard them.
+We all have egos and like to hear good things about our work, but as I said earlier, she will tell you the truth, which is what I need to hear.

-Congrats, Margo and Arnie, on putting together such a great mentorship program.
+Congrats, Margo, on putting together such a great mentorship program.

 ~ Ron S., Pennsylvania

-I attended my first workshop with Margo and Arnie in 2010 as I was changing from film to digital photography and seeking both information and inspiration.
+I attended my first workshop with Margo and the late Arnie Zann in 2010 as I was changing from film to digital photography and seeking both information and inspiration.
 I considered myself an experienced photographer, but I wanted to progress beyond vacation and family memories; I wanted to make “memorable” photographs.

 I have now taken over 20 BCPA workshops and consider myself fortunate to have been mentored through the years by both Margo and Arnie.
 My work has transformed in a way truly surprises me; it is now very much my own vision, my own photographic voice.